California Senate Bill 53

 §1102.5 of the California Labor Code says that an employer may not make a rule against employees disclosing violations of federal, state, or local law to public officials or to their superiors.
 Further, it forbids an employer from retaliating against an employee who makes such a disclosure.

-(d) An employee may use the hotline described in Section 1102.7 to make reports described in subdivision (a).
+(c) A covered employee may use the hotline described in Section 1102.7 to make reports described in subdivision (a).

-(2) (A) Except as provided in subparagraph (B), the disclosures and responses of the process required by this subdivision shall be shared with officers and directors of the large developer at least once each quarter.
+(2) (A) Except as provided in subparagraph (B), the disclosures and responses of the process required by this subdivision shall be shared with officers and directors of the large frontier developer at least once each quarter.

-(g) The court is authorized to award reasonable attorney’s fees to a plaintiff who brings a successful action for a violation of this section.
+(f) The court is authorized to award reasonable attorney’s fees to a plaintiff who brings a successful action for a violation of this section.

 (2) Upon the filing of the petition for injunctive relief, the petitioner shall cause notice thereof to be served upon the person, and thereupon the court shall have jurisdiction to grant temporary injunctive relief as the court deems just and proper.

-(3) In addition to any harm resulting directly from a violation of this section, the court shall consider the chilling effect on other employees asserting their rights under this section in determining whether temporary injunctive relief is just and proper.
+(3) In addition to any harm resulting directly from a violation of this section, the court shall consider the chilling effect on other covered employees asserting their rights under this section in determining whether temporary injunctive relief is just and proper.

 (4) Appropriate injunctive relief shall be issued on a showing that reasonable cause exists to believe a violation has occurred.

 (5) An order authorizing temporary injunctive relief shall remain in effect until an administrative or judicial determination or citation has been issued, or until the completion of a review pursuant to subdivision (b) of Section 98.74, whichever is longer, or at a certain time set by the court.
 Thereafter, a preliminary or permanent injunction may be issued if it is shown to be just and proper.
-Any temporary injunctive relief shall not prohibit a large developer from disciplining or terminating an employee for conduct that is unrelated to the claim of the retaliation.
+Any temporary injunctive relief shall not prohibit a frontier developer from disciplining or terminating a covered employee for conduct that is unrelated to the claim of the retaliation.

-(j) Notwithstanding Section 916 of the Code of Civil Procedure, injunctive relief granted pursuant to this section shall not be stayed pending appeal.
+(i) Notwithstanding Section 916 of the Code of Civil Procedure, injunctive relief granted pursuant to this section shall not be stayed pending appeal.

 (2) The remedies provided by this section are cumulative to each other and the remedies or penalties available under all other laws of this state.